 Environmental consultants also offer support in species-specific work depending on their areas of expertise.
 This includes conducting species surveys and rolling out novel technologies in conservation work.

 Environmental consultancy jobs are readily available and very straightforward to apply for.
 It is also one of the few areas with a conservation jobs salary estimate that has been reliable over the years.

 See Related: List of Animals That Mate for Life

 Do you like the idea of capturing nature in its raw beauty?
 Then consider becoming a conservation photographer or filmmaker.
 You can work with organizations as a resident photographer or on your own as a freelancer.

 This is a career that is open to anyone with a camera and who has a passion for it.
 The access to relatively cheap, but professional quality photography equipment has made it popular among conservationists.

 But passion alone is not enough.
 It is also necessary to get some formal photography training to perfect your skills and distinguish yourself from the pack.

 However, this ease of entry means there are so many people engaging in conservation photography and filmmaking.
 Fortunately, wildlife photography is growing rapidly and the opportunities to do something meaningful are immense.

-A good example is the wildlife photographer Joel Sartore who produced the National Geographic book The Photo Ark.
-Apart from being a bestseller, his book has helped to create awareness on species that are threatened by extinction.
+A good example is photographer Joel Sartore who produced the National Geographic book The Photo Ark.
+Apart from being a bestseller, his book has helped to create awareness on wildlife species that are threatened by extinction.